Esha420/Final_playbook/README.md

     - 172.25.204.51

     Here all three instances has username 'kube-spray'.
+    You can have a ansible host server but ensure that the ansible server is connected to you node servers.
 ## Steps
 - Clone the repository and navigate into it: git clone https://github.com/Esha420/Final_playbook.git